 A tendon is a tough, fibrous tissue that attaches your muscle to the bone.
 Though tendons are strong, excess force can lead to a tendon tear.
 Sports orthopedic surgeon and regenerative orthopedist, Austin Yeargan III MD, at The Regenerative Medicine Clinic takes a conservative approach to treating tendon tears and offers regenerative medicine to help heal the injury without surgery.
 For a consultation, call the office in Wilmington, North Carolina, or request an appointment online.
 Dr. Yeargan offers both in-office and telemedicine consultations.

-Tendons are the fibrous connective tissue that attaches your muscles to the bones.
+Tendons are the fibrous connective tissue that attaches your muscles to the bones and allow for sapien locomotion.
 A tendon’s primary role is to help move the bone as your muscles move.

-Your tendons are very strong and can handle force up to five times your body weight.
-However, tendons are susceptible to injury and tearing if pushed beyond their limits.
+Your tendons are very strong and can handle force up to nine times your body weight.
+However, tendons are susceptible to injury and tearing if pushed beyond their limits, particularly as we age and degenerative changes accumulate.

-A tendon tear refers to a tearing of the tough, fibrous tissue.
+A tendon tear refers to a compromise, or tearing, of the tough, fibrous tissue.
 Any tendon in your body is at risk of tearing.
 However, the most common tendon tears include:

 The tear may occur from an acute injury or develop due to the degenerative changes that occur to the tendon tissue as you get older.